Stationary measures and random walks on $\tilde{A}_2$-buildings: Abstract

 \section{Abstract}

-Consider a non-elementary group action $G \curvearrowright X$ of a locally compact second countable group $G$ on a separable complete building $X$ of type $\tilde{A}_2$.
-We study $G$-equivariant measurable maps $B \to \ch(\bdinf)$ between a given $G$-boundary $(B, \nu_B)$ and the set of chambers of the spherical building at infinity.
-Using techniques from boundary theory, we prove that such a boundary map exists and is unique.
-As a consequence, we prove that if $\mu$ is an admissible probability measure on $G$, there is a unique $\mu$-stationary measure $\nu$ supported on the chambers at infinity of the spherical building at infinity $\bdinf$.
-We use this result to study random walks induced by the $G$-action, and we prove that for any base-point $o \in X$, $(Z_n o)$ converges almost surely to a regular point of the boundary under a second moment assumption.
-In the algebraic setting, it implies the following.
-Let $\Gamma \to \mathbf{G} $ be a Zariski-dense unbounded representation in a reductive $K$-algebraic group with Weyl group of type $A_2$, for $K$ a complete field, and let $B(\Gamma, \mu)$ be the Poisson-Furstenberg boundary of $\Gamma$ with respect to an admissible measure $\mu$.
-Then there is a unique measurable $G$-map $B \to \mathbf{G}(K)/\mathbf{P}(K)$, for $\mathbf{P}$ a minimal parabolic subgroup of $\mathbf{G}$, and there is a unique $\mu$-stationary measure on $\mathbf{G}(K)/\mathbf{P}(K)$, extending results of Furstenberg.
-Moreover, if $\mu$ is symmetric with finite second moment, the Lyapunov spectrum of the random walk is simple.
+We consider a non-elementary group action $G \curvearrowright X$ of a locally compact second countable group $G$ on a possibly exotic non-discrete affine building $X$ of type $\tilde{A}_2$.
+We prove that if $\mu$ is an admissible symmetric probability measure on $G$, there is a unique $\mu$-stationary measure supported on the chambers at infinity of the spherical building at infinity.
+We use this result to study random walks induced by the $G$-action, and we prove that if $\mu$ has finite second moment, $(Z_n o)$ converges almost surely to a regular point of the boundary and the Lyapunov spectrum of the random walk is simple.
+Applied to Bruhat-Tits buildings, these results extend some classical theorems due to H.~Furstenberg.